matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ## Recap

 None of these features are bad, but just they may affect an important part of the user experience negatively.
-If you’re changing visual order, test your components with the keyboard by pressing <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd> for the opposite direction.\
+If you’re changing visual order, be aware of the affets it may have.

+* Test your components with the keyboard by pressing <kbd>Tab</kbd> or <kbd>Shift + Tab</kbd> for the opposite direction.\
-Make sure that visual order is comprehensible and that it matches DOM order as good as in any way possible.
-Also, test on different devices and screen sizes.
+* Make sure that visual order is comprehensible and that it matches DOM order as good as in any way possible.
+* Test on different devices and screen sizes.
 [People also use keyboards on mobile devices](https://webaim.org/projects/screenreadersurvey7/#mobilekeyboard).

 Thanks for reading ❤️.\
 The last part of this series, "Cross Browser Support", will be published soon.